qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Setting the min and max values ..............................

 By default, QGIS reports the :guilabel:`Min` and :guilabel:`Max` values of the band(s) of the raster.
 A few very low and/or high values can have a negative impact on the rendering of the raster.
-The :guilabel:`Min/Max Value Settings` frame helps you control the values to render.
+The :guilabel:`Min/Max Value Settings` frame helps you control the rendering.

 .. _figure_raster_minmaxvalues: